vinceskahan/v5wiki/mqtt.md

 1. Install the python modules that weewx-mqtt depends on (python-cjson is optional, and currently not supported with python3):

 ```
-### NOTE: Current version of paho-mqtt is not compatible with this extension; force install of previous version:
+### NOTE: Current version of paho-mqtt is not compatible with v0.24 of this extension; force install of previous version:

 sudo pip install paho-mqtt==1.6.1
 sudo pip install python-cjson